Baedeker's United States 4/5/2021

 I live in a Backseat City - Columbus, Ohio - and that's how this project (not yet published) all started.

 There are almost never crowds.

-Backseat Cities aren't the big, well-known destinations such as Los Angeles, New York, or Chicago.
-Nor are they the smaller towns and villages like Stowe, VT, Holland, MI, or Charleston, SC (which the industry has mercilessly beaten to death) that travel writers lazily call charming, cozy, quaint, or hidden gems.
+Backseat Cities aren't the big, well-known destinations such as Miami or Chicago.
+Nor are they the smaller towns and villages like Stowe, VT or Holland, MI that travel writers lazily call charming, cozy, quaint, or hidden gems.

 Backseat Cities are medium-sized places that don't generate significant tourist traffic.
 They could be anywhere in the world - there are plenty in central and eastern Europe, for example - but right now I'm concentrating on America.